Leonai-do/Multi-Agent-Chat/tasks/Pending tasks.md

 #### [ ⏳ ] Task 62 - Chat Panel Glass Card
 Center the chat surface in a single column and wrap the message list + input in a glassmorphism card (backdrop blur, semi‑transparent bg, subtle border/shadow).
 Constrain max width (900–1100px) for readability.

 #### [ ⏳ ] Task 64 - Code Block & Copy Unification
 Unify code block styling (monospace, subtle bg, rounded corners) and reuse the same copy affordance and feedback across messages and agent boxes for consistency.

 #### [ ⏳ ] Task 65 - Input Bar UX & States
-Implement Shift+Enter for newline and Ctrl/Cmd+Enter to send; add a spinner + “Sending…” label on the button and a disabled state during processing; add a small hint below the input about shortcuts.
+Implement Shift+Enter for newline and Ctrl/Cmd+Enter to send; add a spinner + "Sending…" label on the button and a disabled state during processing; add a small hint below the input about shortcuts.

 #### [ ⏳ ] Task 66 - Status & Error Row
 Add a compact status/error row beneath the chat card to surface connection/provider errors and run state using high‑contrast boxes (non‑blocking, dismissible).